krishvios/Mocks-TwitterReplicaUI/README.md

 The Application is built using MVVM(Model View view Model) Architecture using SwiftUI and Combine Frameworks.

 It contains 4 tabs.
-# Home - Contains feed from
+# Home - Contains feed from his network.
     New Tweet - User can tweet a new post in the form of text, photo, video
 # Explore - Explore/Search the desired posts
 # Communities - Feeds/Posts from the group the user os part of.